Tornado3P9/installscript-linux/README.md

 # for adding some aliases
 wget -L "https://raw.githubusercontent.com/Tornado3P9/installscript-linux/master/bash_aliases" -O $HOME/.bash_aliases && source ~/.bashrc
 # for displaying the aliases type "aliases" or "alias"

+# Show time zone:
+date
+timedatectl
+# If you wish to change the current time zone:
+dpkg-reconfigure tzdata
 ```

 ### Installing Texlive and Texmaker for writing LaTeX documents